 \subsection{Distribution of central and satellite galaxies}

 The number of satellite galaxies as a fraction of the total galaxy population in Rosella varies with halo mass.
-The top panel in Fig.~\ref{fig: central fractions} shows the general trend, with galaxies that are assigned brighter absolute magnitudes being preferentially central galaxies.
+In the top panel in Fig.~\ref{fig: central fractions}, one can see that galaxies that are assigned brighter absolute magnitudes with SHAM before scatter are preferentially central galaxies.
 In both cases of SHAM samples with and without scatter, the trend in the ratio of central galaxies to the total galaxy population tapers off to an almost constant rate of about 60\% between \Mhr \ $=-20$ and \Mhr \ $=-17.5$.
 The scattered sample of SHAM, however, exhibits a lower fraction of satellites compared to the no-scatter sample at the bright end of the catalogue.
 This is the result of the scattering process moving the magnitudes of galaxies that start out in central subhaloes to satellite subhaloes.

 Fig.~\ref{fig: central fractions} shows the fractions of blue and red galaxy populations that are central, given the galaxies' \Mhr.
 The nominal separation between ``red'' and ``blue'' galaxies is given by an expression introduced in \citet{Zehavi2005}: